haopingfan/quick_random_records/README.md

 This strategy is fast because:

 (1) Instead of plucking all id in the table, it selects id bewteen min_id and max_id.
-    Then make complements if any missing records (id between min_id and max_id, but not exist in db).
+    Then make complements if any missing records (id between min_id and max_id, but not the id that are already selected).

-(2) It selects records 1.05 times more than required.
-So that it doesn't need to perform another query to make complements.
+(2) It selects 1.05 times more records than the required you specify.
+So that it doesn't need to perform further query to
+ make complements for missing records.
 And of course, it will truncate to required number of records before method return.

-   You can configure your own multiply, which is 1.05 by default.
+   You can configure your own multiply, which is 1.05 by default, to trade off between the safety and the performance.
    EX: If table has 10% deleted records, multiply 1.1 will maximize the speed of random_records.

  ```ruby